Schwifty101/Schwifty101/README.md

 - **[WeatherApp with the Gemini API](https://github.com/Schwifty101/WeatherApp-GeminiAPI)**  A weather application leveraging the Gemini API for real-time weather updates with the Gemini Chatbot.
 Optimised for accuracy and performance with an intuitive UI.

-## 🏆 Achievements

-- **Achievement: YOLO**
-  Recognised for innovation and impact in software development.
-- **Achievement: Pull Shark**
-  Commended for active collaboration and contribution to open-source projects.
-- **GitHub Pro Highlights**
-  Leveraging professional tools and resources to elevate project outcomes.

 ## 💞️ Collaboration Goals